vaibhavdesai137/atum/README.md

 - Travis CI picks up the changes and starts a build
   - If the build is successful, it runs unit tests
   - If unit tests pass, it creates docker images and uploads to dockerhub
--
-- COULD NOT FIGURE OUT A WAY TO AUTO DEPLOY TO PREPROD AND PROD DIRECTLY FROM TRAVIS :( -
+- COULD NOT FIGURE OUT A WAY TO AUTO DEPLOY TO PREPROD AND PROD DIRECTLY FROM TRAVIS :(
 - Go back to console and run deploy.sh
   - Deploy to preprod using ansible
   - Trigger integration tests
-  - If pass, deploy to prod using ansible
+  - If tests pass, deploy to prod using ansible

 ### Architecture
 - Travis [here](https://travis-ci.org/vaibhavdesai137/atum) is used for CI purposes and is configured for commits on master branch only.
 - The build results in two docker images, atum-mysql and atum-tomcat
   - atum-mysql: hosts mysql and has the schema created already
   - atum-tomcat: hosts tomcat and has the war file ready to serve traffic
-- Yes, we don't persist mysql data but this running databases on container is incorrect anyway :-p
 - The containers interact by sharing a docker network
-- The containers are spun up using a shell script on endpoints (triggered via ansible)
 ![Alt text](arch.png?raw=true "Title")

 ### Deploy Environment